Lightweight interface for SSRS reports to python

 The SSPYRS library works primarily from the XML export functionality of SSRS.
-However, this neither XML nor CSV exports are provided in the free express versions of SQL Server (they are available within the currently free developer editions of SQL Server 2017).
+However, this neither XML nor CSV exports are provided in the express versions of SQL Server.
 The library does include direct download functions for the Excel export included in the express version, however it will not read the data directly into memory.

 Usage and Documentation

 A report object can be initialized as follows:

 import sspyrs myrpt = sspyrs.report('http://myreportserver/report', myusername, pass)

 If passing parameters to the report, they can be passed as a dictionary as an argument called ‘parameters’.
 Note that parameters must use the actual parameter names designated within the rdl file.
 Parameters with defaults do not need to be specified unless desired.

 To retrieve the raw XML from the report, use the rawdata() method: